yetnetbehailu/Skincare-confessions/README.md

      - _"As **site owner**, I want a simple visually appealing application easy to use across various screen devices."_

+     - _"As **site owner**, I want to drive public opinion to influence businesses to improve the services they offer and quality of their products."_

 **Below is a table depiction of site feature opportunities evaluated in terms of importance for the organization and measuring of how realistic the features are to implement &#40;viability and feasibility&#41;.
 Measured on a scale of 1 &#91;least&#93; - 5 &#91;most&#93;.**

 | Opportunity                                 | Importance | Viability / Feasibility |